All Episodes

 Great to have you back, sir.

-It it's uh the the continuing resolution negotiations that are going on right now.
+It's the continuing resolution negotiations that are going on right now.

-Uh we I have uh we I've had an op ed out, I've talked to the conference, I've talked to a lot of my colleagues, including Dave, and he understands this.
+I've talked to a lot of my colleagues, including Dave, and he understands this.

-We cannot add and increase the budget of the ORR or the Office of Refugee Resettlement and the Refugee Program.
+We cannot add and increase the budget of the ORR or the Office of Refugee Resettlement and the refugee program.

 We did that last December in the omnibus.

-We increased it by a hundred million dollars.
+We increased it by $100 million.

-We have got to stop the program until we can vet these people.
+Well, we know, absolutely, on the heels of this Ohio state attack, a Somali refugee, we have got to stop the program until we can vet these people.

-Uh you know, this this bill started in nineteen eighty, this this law.
+You know, this bill started in 1980, this law.

 It was sponsored by Ted Kennedy, none other, and signed by President Carter.